php-dev-br/laravel-doc-pt-br/collections.md

     // [1, 2]

-You may pass a second argument to limit the size of the resulting collection:
+You may pass a second argument to limit the size of the resulting chunk:

     $collection = collect([1, 2, 3, 4, 5]);